About Borough Market

 The Market’s approach to waste goes much further than the usual environmental platitudes.
 Its mission is to put every leftover piece of food or packaging to the best possible use—to see raw materials where others see refuse.

 None of the Market’s rubbish goes to landfill.
 All cardboard, paper, plastic, glass or wood is recycled.
 Borough’s participation in the FoodSave scheme run by the charity Plan Zheroes means that surplus produce from many of the stalls ends up being distributed to local charities, rather than being thrown in the bin.
 All remaining food waste, around 8,640 litres per week, is sent to an anaerobic digestion plant—a facility that uses microorganisms to break down organic material and turn it into power, fertiliser and water.

-By summer 2016, every single piece of packaging provided by the traders will be compostable: every bag, pot, plate, cup and piece of cutlery.
+Every single piece of packaging provided by our traders aims to be bio-degradable and compostable: bags, pots, plates, cups and every piece of cutlery.
 Market Life magazine is carbon neutral and produced on 100% recycled stock.

 These simple measures, together with the use of low energy lighting and the collection of rainwater to feed the plants in the Market Hall, all make a difference, but they are only a small part of a bigger picture.
 As the country’s highest profile food market, Borough has a platform to promote alternatives to mainstream methods of food production and consumption that can make a real difference to the planet.